 When a competitor engages in internet defamation towards another company, the offending business may be engaging in unfair trade practices.
 Under Massachusetts law, unfair methods of competition and unfair or deceptive business practices are unlawful.

 Under the Consumer Protection Law of Massachusetts, Section 11 of Chapter 93A, a business can file a lawsuit or submit a settlement offer before going to court when another business has engaged in unfair or deceptive business practices.
 This law provides for double or triple damages when the plaintiff can prove the defendant knowingly and willfully violated the Consumer Protection Law and refused to grant relief in bad faith.

 Removing Damaging Content

-If there is only limited defamatory content or the claims are not especially damaging, the business can still request the information to be removed from certain websites or social media platforms.
+If there is only limited defamatory content or the claims are not especially damaging, the business can still request the defamation be removed from social media platforms or other websites.
 Many of these apps or websites have a process for reporting and removing defamatory of false content.
 Talk to your Massachusetts online defamation attorney about how to remove defamatory content, prevent further harm from deceptive competitors, and file a claim for money damages.

-Massachusetts Lawyer Fighting Internet Defamation by Other Businesses
+The Katz Law Group: Massachusetts Lawyers Fighting Internet Defamation by Other Businesses

-The Katz Law Group has 36 years of experience representing businesses across Massachusetts and New England.
+The Katz Law Group has 36 years of experience representing businesses in Marlborough, Framingham, Worcester, across Massachusetts and throughout New England.
 This includes going after individuals and companies who have engaged in slander, libel, defamation, and unfair trade practices to hold them responsible for the damage they have caused.
-If your business is facing online or anonymous defamation, contact the experienced Massachusetts business litigation attorney at Katz Law Group today.
+If your business is facing online or anonymous defamation, contact them online today or call them at (508) 480-8202.